 - Mitzvot: Linking our values with the Jewish lens of mitzvot.

-Wendy Goldberg is the coordinator of the B'nei Mitzvah program at Shir Tikvah, as well as the Music Director, and guides families through the process of B’nei Mitzvah, beginning in fifth grade.
+Wendy Goldberg is the coordinator of the B'nei Mitzvah program at Shir Tikvah, as well as the Director of Spiritual Engagement, and guides families through the process of B’nei Mitzvah, beginning in fifth grade.
 Students learn prayers in Hebrew school and work with tutors to prepare their Torah and Haftarah readings.
 They work with Rabbi Latz to prepare a D'var Torah, and there are family education programs during grades 5-8 exploring the bigger picture of Jewish adulthood.
 New in 2013-14: Sixth grade families meet on the third Saturday of each month, September-May, for study, prayer, and conversations about Jewish life.

 B'nei Mitzvah Recordings